ratneshnamdeo0207/Random-Cat-Fact-/README.md

-# 🐱 Random Cat Facts Web App
+# 🐱 Random Cat Fact Generator

-This is a simple and fun web application that displays random cat facts using the [Cat Fact API](https://catfact.ninja/fact).
-Built with HTML, CSS, JavaScript, and Axios.
+This is a fun and simple frontend project that fetches and displays a **random cat fact** along with a **random cat image** using two public APIs.

 ## 📸 Screenshots